There is currently no drinking water at the park. Restrooms and showers are fully functional.

 If visitors arrive to the park with the right gear, some area knowledge, and the right attitude, finding the local animals is a much easier task.
 First and foremost, a good pair of hiking shoes is recommended to hit the trails in search of wildlife and birds.
 Binoculars are also a very important piece of your wildlife viewing arsenal and can become an invaluable piece of equipment when that rare bird is across the lake, or baby deer are playing in the flowers a couple football fields away.

-Many of the birds and animals in the area are crespuscular meaning they are most active during times closest to sunrise and sunset.
+Many of these White Mountain birds and animals are crespuscular meaning they are most active during times closest to sunrise and sunset.
 By exploiting this knowledge, both amateur and seasoned wildlife watchers and birders will be able to see many animals and birds during times of peak activity.
 Head afield with binoculars, a camera, and perhaps a field guide as a quick, easy resource.
 Scan the distance during low light periods with your binoculars to look for bird and animal movement and close the gap once spotted.
 Approaching animals as they are undisturbed gives viewers a much better chance of getting close enough for great photos and a memorable experience.
 Please keep both yours and the wildlife’s safety in mind during your approach and don’t get too close!

 Lyman Lake Birding